Big Changes Coming to Federal Student Aid: What Students and Parents Need to Know

 Federal Student Loans

-• Parent PLUS Loans – capped at $20,000 per year and $65,000 total per child.
+• Parent PLUS Loans: Capped at $20,000 per year and $65,000 total per child.

-• Grad/Professional Loans – annual caps of $20,500 (grad) or $50,000 (professional); total caps of $100,000 and $200,000.
+• Graduate/Professional Loans: Annual caps of $20,500 (graduate) or $50,000 (professional); total caps of $100,000 and $200,000.

 Loan Repayment

-• Only two repayment options
+• Only two repayment options will be available:

-• New Standard Plan – fixed payments over 10, 15, 20, or 25 years (based on loan size)
+• Standard Plan: Fixed payments over 10, 15, 20, or 25 years based on loan size.

-FAFSA & Eligibility
+FAFSA and Eligibility Changes

 Capitol Technology University's Commitment to You